legal resources necessary to hold negligent facilities accountable.

 The investigators interviewed the Director of Nursing who stated that “oxygen tubing and urine collection bags on the floor were a cause for concern due to increase infection control risks.
 However, she stated she was unaware of [the resident’s] catheter bag resting on the floor [and was] unaware staff was not placing oxygen tubing and oxygen bags and stated the oxygen tubing on the floor pose an infection control risk.”

 Do you believe that your loved one suffered harm through abuse, neglect or mistreatment while living at Regis Woods Nursing Center?
 If so, contact the Kentucky nursing home abuse lawyers at Nursing Home Law Center at (800) 926-7565 now.
-Our law firm fights aggressively on behalf of Jefferson County victims of mistreatment living in long-term facilities including nursing homes in Louisville.
+Our network of attorneys fights aggressively on behalf of Jefferson County victims of mistreatment living in long-term facilities including nursing homes in Louisville.

 Let us review your case through a free, initial claim evaluation.
-Our law firm provides every client with a “No Win/No-Fee” Guarantee.
+Our network of attorneys provides every client with a “No Win/No-Fee” Guarantee.
 This guarantee means if our legal team is unable to obtain compensation on your behalf, you owe us nothing.